 Private debt first took hold in the U.S., but has been seeing increased adoption in Europe and Asia recently.
 One-fifth of all private debt deal activity since 2019 has occurred in Europe, and APAC’s private debt AUM has grown 195% over the last five years.

 With all the growth the private debt space has seen in the last few decades, exciting developments are on the horizon for this industry.
 What are some of the key private debt trends to watch for?

 Tightened regulations are keeping banks away from leveraged loans, pushing companies of all sizes to private debt as an attractive alternative to bank financing.
 Between 1994 and 2020, banks saw an 80% drop in loan market participation.

 Private debt has encroached on the bank dominated broadly syndicated loan market, with several headline-grabbing $1 billion+ deals throughout 2021.
 And as deal sizes balloon, fund sizes are growing alongside them, with the average fund size surpassing $1 billion in the first quarter of 2021.

 Venture debt emerged as a major alternative source of financing for high-growth startups that have traditionally opted to solely finance through equity VC.
 More than $20 billion has been loaned to VC-backed companies in the US during each of the past three years.

 As the private debt and direct lending industries continue to expand, many fund managers find themselves lacking the proper infrastructure and processes to scale their businesses.
-Allvue offers a modern suite of solutions meant to support a private debt manager at every turn of the investment lifecycle, including the following challenges:
+Allvue offers an award-winning suite of solutions meant to support a private debt manager at every turn of the investment lifecycle, including the following challenges:

 For more on Allvue’s private debt solutions, reach out for a live demo below.